-Istomin’s entire childhood was lulled by his parents’ songs, mainly Russian folk songs which they sang for their own pleasure or to prepare for their performances in cabarets.
-His parents also loved Italian opera and as soon as they could afford it, bought 78-rpm records of the great singers of the 1920s and 1930s: Amelita Galli-Curci, Rosa Ponselle, Enrico Caruso, Tito Schippa, etc. Istomin kept a very vivid memory of them and knew a large number of arias by Rossini, Verdi and Puccini by heart, to the point of being able to offer an improvised accompaniment to Luciano Pavarotti and Renata Scotto in March 1977.
+Istomin’s entire childhood was lulled by his parents’ songs, mainly Russian folk songs which they sang for their own pleasure or to prepare for their cabaret performances.
+His parents also loved Italian opera and as soon as they could afford it, bought 78-rpm records of the great singers of the 1920s and 1930s: Amelita Galli-Curci, Rosa Ponselle, Enrico Caruso, Tito Schippa, etc. Istomin retained a very vivid memory of them and knew a large number of arias by Rossini, Verdi and Puccini off by heart, to the point of being able to offer an improvised accompaniment to Luciano Pavarotti and Renata Scotto in March 1977.

 Billie Holiday and Frank Sinatra

 While he protested vigorously against the confusion of values which led many people to place the Beatles and Bach on the same level, Istomin did not look down upon non-classical music!
 He was interested in jazz of the 30s and 40s, but quickly tired of it.
 The only jazz musician who really moved him was Billie Holiday.
 On the other hand, he was fond of Brazilian and Argentine folk music, as well as of fado.
 Above all, he was fascinated by Frank Sinatra, despite the lack of sympathy he felt for the character, even to the point of buying his complete recordings.
 In any case, the common denominator of his interests in “other” music was once again his attraction for the voice.